AschPlatform/asch-docs-site/source/en/help/index.md

 Asch’s initial circulation is 100 million.

+# 10 How much is the circulating supply of Asch?

+Asch doesn't have a mechanism that freezes the coins.Every XAS of the total supply is distributed in the public hands.
+The circulating supply is the same as total supply.
+You can check the total supply from a [blockchain explorer](http://asch.pub/ ).

-# 10 How much is Asch delegates’ returns?
+# 11 How much is Asch delegates’ returns?

 Gross profit per day: 24*60*60/10*3.5=30240 XAS